nens/cookiecutter-djangosite-template/{{cookiecutter.project_slug}}/README.rst

     $ docker-compose run --rm web pipenv run python manage.py migrate
     $ docker-compose up

-The site will now run on http://localhost:5000
+The site will now run on http://localhost:5000 (or whatever port you picked)

 Running the tests::